Jillian555/Jillian555.github.io/index.md

 ## News
+- **[2025-01]** "Designing Broadband Terahertz Achromatic Metalens based on Deep Learning" has been accepted by Optics and Laser Technology.
 - **[2025-01]** "Hyperbolic-Euclidean Deep Mutual Learning" has been accepted by The Web Conference (WWW).
 - **[2024-09]** "What Matters in Graph Class Incremental Learning?
 An Information Preservation Perspective" has been accepted by Neural Information Processing Systems (NeurIPS).
 - **[2024-05]** "Socialized Learning: Making Each Other Better Through Multi-Agent Collaboration" has been accepted by International Conference on Machine Learning (ICML).